Dur-Kurigalzu

 Dur-Kurigalzu (modern `Aqar-Qūf عَقَرْقُوف in Baghdad Governorate, Iraq) was a city in southern Mesopotamia, near the confluence of the Tigris and Diyala rivers, about 30 km west of the center of Baghdad.
 It was founded by a Kassite king of Babylon, Kurigalzu I (died c.
 1375 BC) and was abandoned after the fall of the Kassite dynasty (c.
 1155 BC).
 The city was of such importance that it appeared on toponym lists in the funerary temple of the Egyptian pharaoh, Amenophis III (c.
 1351 BC) at Kom el-Hettan".
 The prefix Dur is an Akkadian term meaning "fortress of", while the Kassite royal name Kurigalzu is believed to have meant "shepherd of the Kassites".
 The tradition of naming new towns Dur dates back to the Old Babylonian period with an example being Dūr-Ammī-ditāna.
 The city contained a ziggurat and temples dedicated to Mesopotamian gods, as well as a royal palace which covered 420,000 square meters.

 The ziggurat at Aqar Quf, standing to a height of about 52 m, has been a very visible ancient monument for centuries.
 For camel caravans and modern road traffic, the ziggurat has served as a signal of the near approach to Baghdad.
 Because of Aqar Quf's easy accessibility and close proximity to the city of Baghdad, it has been one of Iraq's most visited and best-known sites.
 The ziggurat was often confused with the Tower of Babel by Western visitors to the area from the 17th century onwards.

 History

+Late Bronze Age

 The town of Dur Kurigalzu was founded by the Kassite King Kurigalzu I in the early 14th century BC and is situated along an east–west-trending limestone ridge between the Euphrates and Tigris rivers.
 Until the last century, the adjacent Aqar Quf depression would have been inundated with flood water part of the year.
 This site had access to fresh water from the Euphrates by means of the Isa Canal, known as the Patti-Enlil Canal in ancient times.
 The city functioned as the capital of Babylonia during the reign of Kurigalzu, and either as the capital or at least an important city during the period after.
 It was occupied continuously until the fall of the Kassite Dynasty in the 12th century BC when it was largely abandoned.
-The temple area, at least, was known to be active in the 7th century BC and in the Neo-Babylonian period.
-Up until recently (mostly between the 9th and 14th centuries AD), there have been smaller occupations at parts of Aqar Quf, with areas of the site being used for burials and for Arab settlement.
-It has been suggested that in earlier times the site was named Esâ.